microsoft/opensource-tags/tags/help-wanted.md

 displayName: Help Wanted
 description: Help wanted for the issue
 ---
-`hepl wanted` is used to atract new contributers.
+`help wanted` is used to attract new contributors.